 Hopefully, you’ll agree with me that the above contributions collectively agree that:

-- ITIL 4 is good for the ITSM industry
+- ITIL 4 and its adoption is good for the ITSM industry

 - The approach’s focus on value is a gamechanger for ITSM and wider service management

 - Automation will play a key part in the future of ITIL and ITSM per se

 - Change – in terms of ITIL 4 and its adoption – will take time.

 The intention of collecting these opinions and observations wasn’t to create a “puff piece” on ITIL 4 and its adoption but to check the industry pulse from many of the people in the know.
 It’s therefore also worth stating that there was one ITSM tool vendor that didn’t want to contribute an opinion because ITIL was no longer seen as relevant to its customers – which is another valid opinion to consider in itself.When @ITSM_tools asked #ITSM vendors what impact they see #ITIL4 having in 2020, there was one vendor that didn’t want to contribute an opinion because ITIL was no longer seen as relevant to its customers.
 Click To Tweet